 by Tracy Johnson

 It happens once a quarter, or every six months, depending on the market you’re in.
 And it’s one of the most stressful of days for programmers and radio personalities.
-What do you do if the ratings gods go against you and you have the dreaded bad ratings?
+What do you do if radio gods deliver a bad ratings result?

 They’ve crafted the station to attack competitive weaknesses in the market and are playing fewer commercials than the format leader.